abhidtu/emqttd_publish_client_activity/README.md

 This is a work in progress relating to publish messages on mqtt or Kafka topics selectable mqtt cliet's activity using emqttd broker.

-This plugin in genral enhances the ability of a pub-sub system as it keeps on publishing messages to mqtt or kafka topics on various events like connect/disconnect/messageAck etc so that you can easily perform action on these events in any language just by having MQTT or kafka clients (example async task like storing these events in a database).
+This plugin in genral enhances the ability of a pub-sub system as it keeps on publishing messages to mqtt or kafka topics on various events whenever a client connects/disconnects/publishes/acknowledges a message/subscribes to a topic/unsubscribe to a topic, so that you can easily perform action on these events in any programming language just by having MQTT or kafka clients in your project subscribed to below mentioned SYSTEM/# channels to get messages (example async tasks like storing these events in a database).

 ## Use cases: